roman-milk/roman-milk.github.io/jen.md

  "You said something went wrong, so thought you'd short change me!" he stated.

  "No. Not your fault, mine.
 Everything went fine as far as you're concerned.
 Must be slipping when it comes to playing practical jokes, that's all," he explained, without explaining anything at all.
 Besides, Joe saw only the money, tuning out everything else.
-Report_Story #2